MicrosoftDX/kurvejs/docs/graph.md

 It's another trip through the documentation to find out other operations that can be performed at the same endpoint, or on the response object.

 This is what tooling is supposed to help with.
-This is the problem that Kurve's QueryBuilder solves: leverage Intellisense to let you to easily discover and access the Microsoft Graph.
+This is what QueryBuilder does: leverage Intellisense to let you to easily discover and access the Microsoft Graph.

 Here's what it looks like.
 With a Kurve.Graph object in hand, just start typing in a TypeScript-aware editor such as Visual Studio Code:

 ```typescript
 //You type...               //The editor prompts you with...
 graph.                      me, users
 graph.me.                   events, messages, calendarView, mailFolders, GetUser
 graph.me.events.
 GetEvents, $